 Appendix C to Part 92—Sample Section 1557 of the Affordable Care Act Grievance Procedure

-It is the policy of [Name of Covered Entity] not to discriminate on the basis of race, color, national origin, sex, age or disability.
+It is the policy of [Name of Covered Entity] not to discriminate on the basis of race, color, national origin, sex (including pregnancy, sexual orientation, and gender identity), age or disability.
 [Name of Covered Entity] has adopted an internal grievance procedure providing for prompt and equitable resolution of complaints alleging any action prohibited by Section 1557 of the Affordable Care Act (42 U.S.C. § 18116) and its implementing regulations at 45 C.F.R. pt.
 92, issued by the U.S. Department of Health and Human Services.
-Section 1557 prohibits discrimination on the basis of race, color, national origin, sex, age or disability in certain health programs and activities.
+Section 1557 prohibits discrimination on the basis of race, color, national origin, sex (including pregnancy, sexual orientation, and gender identity), age or disability in certain health programs and activities.
 Section 1557 and its implementing regulations may be examined in the office of [Name and Title of Section 1557 Coordinator], [Mailing Address], [Telephone number], [TTY number—if covered entity has one], [Fax], [Email], who has been designated to coordinate the efforts of [Name of Covered Entity] to comply with Section 1557.

-Any person who believes someone has been subjected to discrimination on the basis of race, color, national origin, sex, age or disability may file a grievance under this procedure.
+Any person who believes someone has been subjected to discrimination on the basis of race, color, national origin, sex (including pregnancy, sexual orientation, and gender identity), age or disability may file a grievance under this procedure.
 It is against the law for [Name of Covered Entity] to retaliate against anyone who opposes discrimination, files a grievance, or participates in the investigation of a grievance.

 - Grievances must be submitted to the Section 1557 Coordinator within (60 days) of the date the person filing the grievance becomes aware of the alleged discriminatory action.